-Pedestrian and bicycle crossing improvements On-street bicycle facilities Off-street bicycle and pedestrian facilities Secure bicycle parking facilities Traffic diversion improvements approximately within 2 miles of a school location.
-Surface Transportation System Preservation And Operation Grouping - Cont.
-(2300000090) • Safe Routes to School (SRTS) projects, Non-infrastructure related activities: Public awareness campaigns and outreach to press and community leaders.
+Surface Transportation System Preservation Safe Routes to School (SRTS) projects, Pedestrian and bicycle crossing improvements On-street bicycle facilities Off-street bicycle and pedestrian facilities Secure bicycle parking facilities Traffic diversion improvements approximately within 2 miles of a school location.
+Non-infrastructure related activities: Public awareness campaigns and outreach to press and And Operation Grouping - Cont.
+(23000000090) community leaders.
 Traffic education and enforcement in the vicinity of schools Student sessions on bicycle and pedestrian safety, health, and environment Funding for training, volunteers, and managers of safe routes to school program.
 Grouping Category Function of Grouping Activities Allowable Work Types

-Surface Transportation System Preservation and Operation - TAP Grouping (23000000090) Transportation Alternatives projects, On- and off-road pedestrian and bicycle facilities, Activities previously authorized under the Transportation Alternatives Program (TAP): Transportation Alternatives projects, construction, planning, and design of on-road and off-road trail facilities for pedestrians, bicyclists, and other non-motorized forms of transportation, including: Sidewalk improvements.
+Surface Transportation System Preservation and Operation - TAP Grouping (2300000090) Transportation Alternatives projects, On- and off-road pedestrian and bicycle facilities, Activities previously authorized under the Transportation Alternatives Program (TAP): Transportation Alternatives projects, construction, planning, and design of on-road and off-road trail facilities for pedestrians, bicyclists, and other non-motorized forms of transportation, including: Sidewalk improvements.
 Bicycle infrastructure.
 Pedestrian and bicycle signals.
 Traffic calming techniques.
 Lighting and other safety-related infrastructure.
-Transportation projects to achieve compliance with the Americans with Disabilities Act of 1990 Surface Transportation System Preservation And Operation - TAP Transportation Alternatives projects,
+Transportation projects to achieve compliance with the Americans with Disabilities Act of 1990 Surface Transportation System Preservation And Operation - TAP Transportation Alternatives projects, Construction, planning, and design of infrastructure-related projects and systems that will provide safe routes for non-drivers, including children, older adults, and individuals with disabilities to access daily

-Grouping (2300000090) needs Conversion and use of abandoned railroad corridors for trails for pedestrians, bicyclists, or other non-motorized transportation users Construction of turnouts, overlooks, and viewing areas Surface Transportation System Preservation and Operation - TAP Grouping (2300000090) Transportation Alternatives projects, Community improvement activities, which include but are not limited to: Inventory, control, or removal of outdoor advertising.
+Grouping (23000000090) Conversion and use of abandoned railroad corridors for trails for pedestrians, bicyclists, or other non-motorized transportation users Construction of turnouts, overlooks, and viewing areas Surface Transportation System Preservation and Operation - TAP Grouping (23000000090) Transportation Alternatives projects, Community improvement activities, which include but are not limited to: Inventory, control, or removal of outdoor advertising.
 Historic preservation and rehabilitation of historic transportation facilities.
 Vegetation management in transportation rights-of-way to improve roadway safety, prevents invasive species, and provides erosion control.
 Archaeological activities relating to impacts from implementation of a transportation project eligible under Title 23 of the U.S.C.
-Surface Transportation System Preservation and Operation - TAP Grouping (2300000090) Transportation Alternatives projects, Any environmental mitigation activity, including pollution prevention and pollution abatement activities and mitigation to: Address storm water management, control, and water pollution prevention or abatement related to highway construction or due to highway runoff.
+Surface Transportation System Preservation and Operation - TAP Grouping (23000000090) Transportation Alternatives projects, Any environmental mitigation activity, including pollution prevention and pollution abatement activities and mitigation to: Address storm water management, control, and water pollution prevention or abatement related to highway construction or due to highway runoff.
 Reduce vehicle-caused wildlife mortality or to restore and maintain connectivity among terrestrial or aquatic habitats.
-Activities in furtherance of a vulnerable road user safety assessment [[§ 11109(b)(1)(C); 23 U.S.C.
+Activities in furtherance of a vulnerable road user safety assessment [§ 11109(b)(1)(C); 23 U.S.C.
 133(h)(3)(C).
 Grouping Category Function of Grouping Activities Allowable Work Types

-Surface Transportation Projects for the creation, rehabilitation, SRTS Program infrastructure-related projects, non- System Preservation and maintenance of multi-use recreational infrastructure-related activities (such as pedestrian and and Operation - SRTS trails. bicycle safety and educational activities advanced under the Grouping SRTS program), and SRTS Coordinator positions.
-Planning, designing, or constructing boulevards and other roadways largely in the right-of-way of former Interstate System routes or other divided highways
+Surface Transportation System Preservation and Operation - SRTS Grouping Projects for the creation, rehabilitation, and maintenance of multi-use recreational trails.
+SRTS Program infrastructure-related projects, non-infrastructure-related activities (such as pedestrian and bicycle safety and educational activities advanced under the SRTS program), and SRTS Coordinator positions.
+Planning, designing, or constructing boulevards and other roadways largely in the right-of-way of former Interstate System routes or other divided highways -- -- --